arshitsharmaa/netflix_sql_project/README.md

 - ***Geographical Insights:*** The top countries and the average content releases by India highlight regional content distribution.
 This allows the business to categorize the content distribution (Movies and TV shows) that are shown by our audience in India.
 By doing this **Netflix can make decision that which is better to produce TV shows or Movies in India.**

 - ***Top Actors:*** According to data, we analyze that there are 10 actors that are shown in films most of times.
 In the long term, Netflix should focus on movies/TV Shows with new actors to diversify content and keep audiences engaged.
-Competitors **introducing fresh actors may attract younger audiences that increases the number of new audience**.
+Netflix should focus on releasing more content performed by young actors, **introducing fresh actors may attract younger audiences that increases the number of new audience**.

 - ***Content Categorization:*** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.